25 Ryot St,

 The redevelopment will also deliver a multi-storey hospital tower which incorporates a new emergency department, a new suite of operating theatres, an additional 22 inpatient beds, a dedicated paediatric unit, and a basement carpark.

 When will construction start?

-The Warrnambool Base Hospital redevelopment will be delivered in three main stages:
+The Warrnambool Base Hospital redevelopment will be delivered in stages:

 Regional Logistics Distribution Centre

-Construction of the new, offsite Regional Logistics Distribution Centre is expected to begin in late 2022.
+Construction of the new, offsite Regional Logistics Distribution Centre started in January 2023.

-Main works, including the construction of the new multi-storey hospital tower, are set to start in mid 2024.
+Site preparation works are expected to start onsite at the hospital in 2023.
+Main works, including the construction of the new multi-storey hospital tower, are set to start in mid-2024.